Dandush03/pg_rls/README.md

 ```ruby
 PgRls::Tenant.switch :app #=> where app eq tenant name
 ```
+Don't forget to update how you want `PgRls` to find your tenant, you can set multiple options by modifying `api/config/initializers/pg_rls.rb` `search_methods`
 ### Testing

 Many application uses some sort of database cleaner before running thair spec so on each test that we run we'll have an empty state.
 Usually, those gems clear our user configuration for the database.
 To solve this issue, we must implement the following: